scribble-rs/scribble.rs/README.md

 It should run on any system that go supports as a compilation target.

+This application uses go modules, therefore you need to make sure that you have go version `1.11` or higher and the environment variable `GO111MODULE` set to `on`.

 ## Contributing

 There are many ways you can contribute: